nielsmde/notebook-extensions/README.md

 ## Installation

+There is a basic installation script, that can work.
+Use it like

+    ./INSTALL all

+to install all extensions.
+To install only single extensions names can be given:

+    ./INSTALL slides tableofcontents

+### Manual Installation

 The installation is similar for all extensions, just replace `slides` with the name of the extension which should be installed.

 1. Copy the extension file to your Jupyter custom directory: